vijay176us/istio-workshop-solo/istio-basics/02-secure-service-ingress.md

     - "istioinaction.io"
 ```

-Let's review our `VirtualService` resource:
+2. Review the `VirtualService` resource:

 ```bash
 cat sample-apps/ingress/web-api-gw-vs.yaml
 ```

-We can configure that the virtual service is for the `istioinaction.io` host and the `web-api-gateway` gateway resource.
-When it is the `http` protocol, we want to route to port `8080` of our `web-api` service in the `istioinaction` namespace.
+You can configure that the `VirtualService` resource is for the `istioinaction.io` host and the `web-api-gateway` gateway resource.
+If it is the `http` protocol, you want the requests to be routed to port `8080` of our `web-api` service in the `istioinaction` namespace.

 ```yaml
 apiVersion: networking.istio.io/v1beta1